bkvagnini/Traxmusic.biz/README.md

  bass part for song #4 and the guitar, keyboards and kazoo parts for song #6.

-This is to be a web app, updateable in realtime and viewable by the world
+This is to be a web app, updateable in realtime and viewable by the world.

 Phase 1- Make it work for a single user